 It has been provided that if an application for renewal of FCRA registration is not received or not accompanied by requisite fees before the expiry of the validity of the certificate of registration, the validity of the certificate of registration shall be deemed to have ceased from the date of completion of the period of five years from the date of the grant of certificate of registration.
 In such cases, the amount of foreign contribution lying unutilized in the FCRA Account shall vest with the prescribed authority.

 Types of FCRA Registration

 - Prior permission through Form FC-3B

-Required Eligibility for a Private Company to Receive Foreign Contribution
+Required Eligibility for an Association to receive Foreign Contribution

 - FCRA Registration/ prior permission from central government